-“As I very well know, Miss Mason,” He replied smoothly.
+“As I very well know, Miss Mason,” he replied smoothly.

 “I didn’t mean to make you uncomfortable, Miss Mason.
 It was just a curious question.
-I’d like us to get to know one another better,” he told me, taking another sip of his wine.
+I’d like us to get to know one another better,” he told her, taking another sip of his wine.

 “Is that what you think?”
 He asked evenly.

-“I-I don’t know,” I said quietly.
+“I-I don’t know,” she said quietly.

 “I suppose it is a bit… irregular,” he agreed.